 The month of October has been slower than the summer months as far as my dog walking/pet sitting business is concerned – combined with the sweet potato “delivery” from one of our neighbors (she grows them amongst many other awesome veggies & fruits in her garden) & a dehydrator we recently acquired, I just had to try my luck at making our very own dehydrated sweet potato treats for the pups!

-How To Make Dehydrated Sweet Potato Treats For Your K9 (…and you!)
+How To Make Dehydrated Sweet Potato Treats For Your K9 (…and yourself!)

 Let me preface this section by mentioning that the organic dehydrated sweet potato treats make great goodies for both you and your pooch!
 You can either share some of Fido’s treats (that’s if he lets you…), or make a batch for yourself if you prefer salt and/or olive oil on yours.